CrazyChaoz/tflite-rs/README.md

 This crates provides TensorFlow Lite APIs.
 Please read the [`API documentation on docs.rs`](https://docs.rs/crate/tflite)

+# Compatibility

+This fork is only tested with
+- a prebuilt `libtensorflowlite.so`
+- tensorflow `v2.13.0`
+- flatbuffers `v23.1.21`

+For a working example check out the nix devshell using `nix develop`

 ### Using the interpreter from a model file

 The following example shows how to use the TensorFlow Lite interpreter when provided a TensorFlow Lite FlatBuffer file.